kohkimakimoto/essh/README.md

 Drivers are templates to construct script in tasks execution.
 If you don't specify the driver in the task configuration, Essh uses default built-in driver.

-To understand what drivers do, see the following example:
+To understand what drivers do, see the following short example:

 ```lua
 task "example" {